othmanalikhan-datascience/project_captcha/README.md

 There is room for improvement as discussed in
-[part 6](#part-6-neural-network-step-3--step-4) with some solutions briefly discussed, but again, ~95% accuracy is way more than enough for my needs, so I will consider this project done and dusted.
-Now would be a good time to say
-this: If there is anything more (or anything less) that you would have liked me to mention, please let me know!
+[part 6](#part-6-neural-network-step-3--step-4) with some solutions briefly discussed, but for now, I will consider this project done and dusted.
+Now would be a good time to say this: If there is anything more (or anything less) that you would have liked me to mention, please let me know!

 Our fleshed out algorithm that we implemented now is: